-2011 National mentorship
+National mentorship guidelines for nurse

-guidelines for nurse mentors focus on Integrated Management of program for HIV care and child health established by MOH based on a series of measurable successes.
+National mentorship program for HIV care and child health established by MOH based on a series of measurable successes.
 National mentorship guidelines for maternal and child health informed by the MESH-QI approach of integrated mentorship and quality improvement.7 Mentors hired to train and orient national HIV mentors.